crscheid/pocketmine-mp/README.md

 This is a dockerized version of the [PocketMine-MP server](https://www.pmmp.io/) written in PHP, a highly customisable, open source server software for Minecraft: Pocket Edition written in PHP.
 More documentation regarding the server itself can be found at their website directly.

-The current version supported is: PocketMine-MP 1.7dev-516 with API 3.0.0-ALPHA10
+The current version in the built image: PocketMine-MP 1.7dev-516 with API 3.0.0-ALPHA10 [Github Release](https://github.com/pmmp/PocketMine-MP/releases/tag/1.7dev-516)

 ## How to use PocketMine-MP